aws-samples/aws-modernization-with-stormforge/content/3_ModuleThree_OptimizeLive/37_ApplyRecommendations.md

 You can see that Optimize Live is listed as the `CHANGE-CAUSE` for the latest rollout.

-We can also use the following command to inspect the running configuration of the Pod:
+We can also use the following command to inspect the running configuration of the Pod `kubectl describe pod -n <namespace> <pod name>`, for example:

     kubectl describe pod -n default optlive-showcase-app123456abcde